 Somewhere, Lévi-Strauss wrote:

-“Never again anywhere, I will ever feel at home again.”
+“Never again, anywhere, will I ever feel at home again.”

-The journey to the “origins” to recover nature and the Rousseaunian “primitivism” of his beloved master and brother Rousseau, and to assert his word questioning the myth of “progress”, had already been muted by populism and the promises of modernity.
+The journey to the “origins” to recover nature and the Rousseaunian “primitivism” of his beloved master and brother Rousseau, and to assert his word questioning the myth of “progress,” had already been muted by populism and the promises of modernity.
 That world was no longer his.

-“Today I think of Brazil, like a burnt perfume.”(Tristes Trópicos, 51).
+“Today I think of Brazil like a burnt perfume.”(Tristes Trópicos, 51).

-In 1935, when he went into the Amazon jungle, in the arduous and little traveled paths of the jungle, there existed indigenous human societies full of vigor that, later, with the arrival of civilizing progress, became, for Lévi-Strauss, simple masks, sad tropics.
+In 1935, when he went into the Amazon jungle, in the arduous and little traveled paths of the jungle, there existed indigenous human societies full of vigor that, later, with the arrival of civilizational progress, became, for Lévi-Strauss, simple masks, sad tropics.